pooriajr/pooriajr/src/_posts/2023-09-21-i-just-watched-them-suck-my-blood.md

 But after this they're going to take my blood and breed, and there's going to be even more mosquitoes in the backyard.
 I should just kill them all now while I still have a chance...

 "Shhh.
 Just stop.
 Stop trying to fix things, stop trying to change things.
-For once if your life just be ok with *everything*."
+For once in your life just be ok with *everything*."

 And I just gave up trying to change anything about the situation.